16 releases (5 breaking)

 Acknowledgements

-The authors wish to sincerely thank Dr. Paulo Barreto for the general design of this library as well as the curve functionality.
+The authors wish to sincerely thank Dr. Paulo Barreto for the initial design of this library as well as the theoretical backbone of the Edward's curve functionality.
 We also wish to extend gratitude to the curve-dalek authors here and here for the excellent reference implementations and exemplary instances of rock-solid cryptography.

 Dependencies